 We believe that Allah has created us and, therefore we should look to Him for answers.
 Who would be better to answer why we were created than our own Creator?
 If we want to know the purpose of a machine we are unfamiliar with, we would ask the manufacturer of the machine.
 If we want to know how to use a new smartphone, we would look to the manufacturer of the phone.
 The manufacturer provides us with the user manual and specifications detailing the purpose of the machine or device and how to use it.
 We look into the user manual and find everything we need to know.
 Similarly, we need to look into the user manual of Islam, the Qur’an, to find answers to all our questions.
 Did Allah tell us why we were created and what the purpose of our life is?
 Yes, He did.
 Allah has created us to serve Him, and nothing else, i.e., ubudiyah (عبودية) — servitude to Allah.
 “And I did not create the jinn and humankind except to serve Me” (Qur’an 51:56).

 There are countless ways we can implement ubudiyah.
 It has two parts: 1) the prayers and other rituals of worship and, 2) all other actions in this worldly life that are done for the sake of Allah.
 Part one is clear to most of us.
 So, let’s re-imagine a framework within which to implement the second part of the Ubudiyah: start with an oath that we will uphold the ubudiyah in our every action.
 After that we will trace the purpose of our daily activity back to the Qur’an and sunnah.
 That means that all of our intentions, words, and deeds are within the framework and criteria of what Allah has commanded and what He has forbidden.
 If we’re firm on that commitment, then we can start the journey of the revival in our time.

-Part 2 of this article will focus on specific aspects of our transformation in our personal and collective lives that are required for revival.
+Part 2 of this series will focus on specific aspects of our transformation in our personal and collective lives that are required for revival.